User319183/Profanity-Blocker_Extension.Docs/setup.rst

 ========
 Profanity Blocker is easy to setup with everything in one spot!

-First, after downloading the extension, go to your extensions and pin Profanity Blocker.This step isn't required but it's very easy to configure the extension when it's pinned.
+First, after downloading the extension, go to your extensions and pin Profanity Blocker.
+This step isn't required but it's very easy to configure the extension when it's pinned.

 Second, click the extension and type any password you will remember.
 Then confirm your password.